raghavagps/Pfeature/Standalone/README.md

 # Standalone Package of Pfeature
 ## Introduction
 Pfeature is developed for computing wide range of protein and peptides features from their amino acid sequences.
-More information on Pfeature is abvailble from its web server https://webs.iiitd.edu.in/raghava/pfeature.
+More information on Pfeature is available from its web server https://webs.iiitd.edu.in/raghava/pfeature.
 This page provide information about standalone version of Pfeature.
 This standalone contains three scripts, their description is as follows:
 <ul>
-      <li>Composition</li>
-      <li>Binary Profile</li>
-      <li>Evolutionary information</li>
-      <li>Structure</li>
-      <li>Pattern</li>
+      <li>pfeature_comp.py</li>
+      <li>pfeature_bin.py</li>
+      <li>pfeature_pssm.py</li>
 </ul>

-## Pfeature Packakage Files
+## Pfeature Package Files
 It contantain following files, brief description of these files are given below:

 * `LICENSE`                  : License information